dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/08 Lecture 08.md

 & 0
 \end{tikzcd}
 In general, this cokernel is very large.
-This is why étale cohomology with $\FF_p$ coefficients is not particularly well-behaved, although taking a projective variety would yield finite dimensional objects here.
+This is why étale cohomology with $\FF_p$ coefficients is not particularly well-behaved, although taking a projective variety would yield finite dimensional objects here, but not of the expected dimensions.
 :::